Jiddu Krishnamurti: Preparation as the World Teacher

 Krishnamurti and Nitya were taken to England in April 1911.
 During this trip Krishnamurti gave his first public speech to members of the OSE in London.
 His first writings had also started to appear, published in booklets by the Theosophical Society and in Theosophical and OSE-affiliated magazines.

 Between 1911 and the start of World War I in 1914, the brothers visited several other European countries, always accompanied by Theosophist chaperones.
-Meanwhile, Krishnamurti had for the first time acquired a measure of personal financial independence, thanks to a wealthy benefactress, American Mary Melissa Hoadley Dodge, who was domiciled in England.
+Meanwhile, Krishnamurti had for the first time acquired a measure of personal financial independence, thanks to Mary Melissa Hoadley Dodge – a wealthy American benefactress then resident in England.

 After the war, Krishnamurti embarked on a series of lectures, meetings and discussions around the world, related to his duties as the Head of the OSE, accompanied by Nitya, by then the Organizing Secretary of the Order.
 Krishnamurti also continued writing.
-The content of his talks and writings revolved around the work of the Order and of its members in preparation for the Coming.
-He was initially described as a halting, hesitant, and repetitive speaker, but his delivery and confidence improved, and he gradually took command of the meetings.
+The content of his talks and writings revolved around the work of the Order and of its members in preparation for the coming.
+He was initially described as a halting, hesitant, and repetitive speaker, but his delivery and confidence improved, and he gradually took command of the organization's meetings.

-In 1921 Krishnamurti fell in love with Helen Knothe, a 17-year-old American whose family associated with the Theosophists.
+In 1921 Krishnamurti fell in love with Helen Knothe, a 17-year-old American, whose family associated with the Theosophists.
 The experience was tempered by the realisation that his work and expected life-mission precluded what would otherwise be considered normal relationships and by the mid-1920s the two of them had drifted apart.

-Life-altering experiences
+She later said that Krishnamurti's attitudes were conditioned by privilege, because he had been supported, even pampered, by devoted followers from the time of his "discovery" by the theosophists.
+She also said that he was at such an "elevated" level that he was incapable of forming "normal personal relationships".

+Taking residence at Ojai, 'the process', and growing expectations

 In 1922 Krishnamurti and Nitya travelled from Sydney to California.
 In California, they stayed at a cottage in the Ojai Valley.
 It was thought that the area's climate would be beneficial to Nitya, who had been diagnosed with tuberculosis.
 Nitya's failing health became a concern for Krishnamurti.
 At Ojai they met Rosalind Williams, a young American who became close to them both, and who was later to play a significant role in Krishnamurti's life.
 For the first time the brothers were without immediate supervision by their Theosophical Society minders.
 They found the Valley to be very agreeable.
 Eventually, a trust, formed by supporters, bought a cottage and surrounding property there for them.
 This became Krishnamurti's official residence.